bomonike/bomonike.github.io/acronyms.md

 *	P2P	=	Person to Person or Point to Point
 *	PaC	=	Policy as Code
 *	PaaS	=	Platform as a Service
+* PaLM = Pathways Language Model (built based on Google's Pathways system as a dense decoder-only transformer LLM with 540 billion parameters for a wide range of AI tasks including reasoning, natural language understanding, text generation, multi-step logical inference reasoning, arithmetic, code generation, and translation)
 *	PAM	=	Privileged Access Management
 *	PAN	=	Primary Account Number (PCI DSS)
 * PAP = Permissible Actions Protocol (defines actions to avoid attackers detecting investigation - RED for non-detectable actions, AMBER for passive, GREEN for active, WHITE for no restrictions)
 * PASTA = Process for Attack Simulation and Threat Analysis
+*	PAT	=	Personal Access Token (to authenticate GitHub static access)
 *	PAT	=	Port Address Translation (networking)
 *	PAW	=	Privileged Access Workstation (Microsoft)
 *	PAYG	=	Pay-As-You-Go (such as for cloud services billing)
 *	PBC	=	Printed Control Board
 *	PBC	=	Provided By Client	(SOC term)
+*	PBC	=	Public Benefit Corporation (where mission overrides shareholder interests)
+*	PBL	=	Project-Based Learning
 *	PC	=	Personal Computer	(refers to a Microsoft Windows machine)
+* PCA = Principal Component Analysis (<a target="_blank" href="https://learning.oreilly.com/library/view/hands-on-machine-learning/9781098125967/ch08.html#id129">dimensionality reduction algorithm that identifies the hyperplane variance closest to the data to project data onto it</a>)
 *	PCI	=	Peripheral Components Interconnect
 *	PCI DSS	=	Payment Card Industry Data Security Standard	(private regulation by credit card processors to prevent identity theft)
 * PCIe = Peripheral Component Interconnect Express (bus to connect solid-state drives directly to the CPU)
+* PDCA = Plan Do Check Act (created by Deming to iterate improvement, adopted for Agile development)
 *	PDD	=	Project Delivery Document	(containing IS project scope	 prerequisites	 scheduling info	 etc.)
 *	PDF	=	Portable Document Format	(the format created by Adobe to create a universally accessible file containing graphics and text)
+* PDM = Product Data Management (aka version control of CAD and other data for branching & merging)
 * PDW = Parallel Data Warehouse (Microsoft SQL 2012 Analytics Platform System that became Azure SQL Data Warehouse)
 * PE = Pre-installed Environment (a bootable image of Microsoft Windows used to automate install)
 * PEFT = Parameter-Efficient Fine-Tuning (techniques such as LoRA to update a small subset of an AI ML model’s parameters)